 “You can use assigned access to restrict customers at your business to using only one Windows app so your device acts as a kiosk”.
 “Digital signage can be a useful and exciting business tool.
 Use digital signs to showcase your products and services, to display testimonials, or to advertise promotions and campaigns.
 A digital sign can be a static display, such as a building directory or menu, or it can be dynamic, such as repeating videos or a social media feed.”

-Configure Kiosks and Digital Signs on Windows Desktop Editions.
+Configure Kiosks and Digital Signs on Windows Desktop Editions(Windows 10 Kiosk Mode).

-Note: At the moment, the information present on Microsoft relates to prerelease products which may be substantially modified before it is commercially released.
+Note: Similarly, At the moment, the information present on Microsoft relates to prerelease products.
+Nevertheless, which may be substantially modified before it is commercially released.

 Why Configure Kiosks and Digital Signs on Windows Desktop?